Here’s why the best investing opportunities are not obvious 😊

 Related post: The great investing myth (3): Macro investing & predict the future

+Change is a constant.
 Technology evolves.
 Companies rise and fall.
 There will be crises and challenges.
 Our habits, expectations and needs evolve and change too.
-What was good previously are obsolete.
-What we think is not useful and relevant may turn out to be essential.
-We may be late adoptor of the products.
-The investors who are more adaptive to change can be the more successful investors.
+What was good previously is obsolete and gone — examples: General Electric, Kodak, Motorola and Nokia.
+The same may happen to the market leaders today.

 Strong opinion loosely held.